 Nonverbal communication involves conveying information without the use of words.
 It may rely on signals made with body language, gestures, tone of voice, and facial expressions.

-Nonverbal communication can serve a number of important roles when conveying information to others.
+Nonverbal communication can serve many important roles when conveying information to others.

-- Strengthening the message: It can be used to strengthen or emphasize what you are saying verbally.
+- Strengthening the message: It can strengthen or emphasize what you are saying verbally.

-- Undermining your message: If your body language sends a different signal than what your words convey, people may feel that you are not being honest.
+- Undermining your message: If your body language sends a different signal than what your words convey, people may feel you are not being honest.

-- Augmenting the message: Sometimes your body language can complement or augment the spoken word.
-A gesture or expression can be used to add meaning that people might not understand in your words.
+- Augmenting the message: Sometimes, your body language can complement or augment the spoken word.
+A gesture or expression can add meaning that people might not understand in your words.

-- Emphasizing the message: Body language, gestures, and expressions can also add weight to your words or make it clear that a particular point is more important.
+- Emphasizing the message: Body language, gestures, and expressions can add weight to your words or make it clear that a particular point is more important.

 - Replacing the message: Instead of saying your message aloud, nonverbal communication can often be used to send the message without saying a word.